Saydullayev017/saydullayev017/README.md

 ## <i>About me</i>

 Hi there!
-My name is Javlonbek and i'm a frontend developer from Uzbekistan. i'm student of [@MarSU](https://marsu.ru/) in Russia.
+My name is Javlonbek and i'm a frontend developer from Uzbekistan.
+Graduate of Mari State University in Russia.

 <summary><h4><b><i>📚 My stack</i></b></h4></summary>
 <p>